Salmon

 Number of natural-origin coho salmon on spawning grounds

-This indicator evaluates the abundance values and their trends of five Puget Sound coho salmon management units as measured by the number of natural-origin adult fish on the spawning grounds.
+This indicator evaluates the abundance and trend of five coho salmon management units as measured by the number of natural-origin adult fish on the spawning grounds of Puget Sound.
 Abundance estimates here do not include hatchery-origin fish or coho salmon taken in harvest or by predators like orcas.
 The indicator is intended to reflect the abundance of wild coho salmon in Puget Sound, which are not federally listed under the Endangered Species Act.

 Key Vital Sign Indicator Results